Sleep Apnea in Bridgeton, MO

 According to the National Heart, Lung, and Blood Institute, approximately 12 million people in the United States have sleep apnea.
 Men are more likely to have the condition than women, and sleep apnea is more likely to develop in middle age.
 Several factors can significantly increase your risk of developing sleep apnea, including smoking and being overweight or obese.

 If you suspect you may have sleep apnea, it is best to first talk with your primary medical provider to rule out other possible conditions.
-If you are given an official sleep apnea diagnosis, our dental office can then suggest different sleep apnea treatments in Maryland Heights.
+If you are given an official sleep apnea diagnosis, your dentist in Bridgeton, MO can then suggest different sleep apnea treatments in Maryland Heights.
 To learn more, continue reading below or contact our professional dental staff at (314) 291-9000 today.

 Treating Sleep Apnea